QuizlyTeam/ContentApi/README.md

-├── LICENSE                  # The license for the project ├── Makefile                 # A collection of utilities to manage the project ├── MANIFEST.in              # A list of files to include in a package ├── mkdocs.yml               # Configuration for documentation site ├── api                      # The main python package for the project │   ├── routes               # A list of routes available through API │   ├── schemas              # Pydantic models
+├── LICENSE                  # The license for the project ├── Makefile                 # A collection of utilities to manage the project ├── MANIFEST.in              # A list of files to include in a package ├── api                      # The main python package for the project │   ├── constants            # A list of constants in API │   ├── routes               # A list of routes available through API │   ├── schemas              # Pydantic models
 │   ├── services             # Contains files responsible for working to external APIs, database, etc.